|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 F. All weigh-ins must occur on the day of the game, beginning one hour before the first scheduled game.

-1. Representatives from both organizations (League Rep, Head or Assistant Coach) must attend any early weigh-in and initial the weigh-in sheet.
+1. Representatives from both organizations (Organization Officer, League Rep, Head or Assistant Coach) must attend any early weigh-in and initial the weigh-in sheet.

 2. Players weighing in early must have their picture card and official roster for this weigh-in to be official.